esimov/ascii-fluid/README.md

  $ cd wasm & make
 ```

 This will start three new operation simultaneously: it will open a new terminal window, starts a new web server for listening the websocket connection and will build a webassembly interface for accessing the webcam.
-The [Pigo](https://github.com/esimov/pigo) face detection library is used to detect the webcam face and transfer the face coordinates trough the socket to the main terminal app.
+The [Pigo](https://github.com/esimov/pigo) face detection library is used to detect the webcam face and transfer the face coordinates through the socket to the main terminal app.
 On each refresh rate (defined as a parameter) the terminal will update the fluid particles.

 ## Libraries used